 Nesting de-addiction treatment within a range of other allied services such as psychosocial care, livelihoods, and financial support: Women and children are typically the victims of violence in several homes.
 Many of them have persistent trauma, which eventually leads to, depression, poor resilience and helplessness overtime (Sreekumar, Shubhalakshmi & Varghese, 2016).
 Every de-addiction center should have a psychotherapy department to cater to the distress of these women as well.
 Similarly, an allied social work department can provide the necessary economic and legal support that might be required for families in distress.
 Given the stigma of divorce in Indian society, women often require support for separating from abusive partners as they tend to regard the abusive marriage as an inescapable context and feel trapped with no solutions (Colley, 2016).

 Taking an intersectional approach towards de-addiction treatment: It is also important to look at the interplay of caste and class.
 Psychiatric clinical practice needs to change in the Indian context in the case of alcohol use disorder.
 It should address the individual’s socio-cultural background and understand the person’s lifestyle as well.
+Research in critical psychiatry and critical psychology have drawn attention to the need for employing a social justice framework in research and practice in mental health (Fox, Prilleltensky, & Austin, 2009).
+Insights from scholars such as Davar (2001) and Vindhya (2003) who have worked on women’s distress and discrimination and emphasized the need for a rights-based perspective to mental health in India, would be invaluable in enabling us to re-structure de-addiction treatments as well.

-Including a gender lens in medical education and medical curricula so that doctors are sensitized to gender-based violence: In medical texts there is a lack of social determinants of health, especially women’s health (Sanghvi, 2018).
+Including a gender lens in medical education and medical curricula so that doctors are sensitized to gender-based violence: In medical texts there is a lack of discussion of the social determinants of health, especially women’s health (Sanghvi, 2018).
+One suggestion has been to revamp the medical curriculum by seriously incorporating the perspectives from the interdisciplinary field of medical humanities (Prabhu, 2019).
 In many instances women experiencing domestic violence seek treatment in hospitals for burns and injuries on the face and body, and often it’s the attending doctor who treats them who is the first to come to know about the violence.
 It is important, therefore, that doctors have the requisite information about resources that women in distress could turn to or professional social workers who could assist them.
 This, in turn, requires liaison between hospitals and other institutions in society.

 Using existing self-help groups or other networks such as the Kudumbasree programme in Kerala to create support networks: The important point is to integrate de-addiction treatment within other existing services and networks that are functioning effectively.